top of page

 DONALD FOWLER THEATER ARTS MEMORIAL FUND

-The Donald Fowler Theater Arts Memorial Fund of The Dallas Foundation was created to honor the life of actor, playwright and composer Donald Fowler.
-The Fund awards seed grants to early-career artists living in the Dallas Metroplex to enable them to create new innovative works of theater, including plays and musicals.
+The Donald Fowler Theater Arts Memorial Fund was created to honor the life of actor, playwright and composer Donald Fowler.
+The Fund, which is a recognized 501(c)(3) charitable organization, awards seed grants to artists living in the Dallas Metroplex to enable them to create new innovative works of theater, including plays and musicals.
 The purpose of these grants is to assist individual artists with the costs of creation at the earliest stages.

 (Photo by Mei-Chun Jau)